yonyougov/gov-design-vue/docs/vue/faq.en-US.md

 # FAQ

-Here are the frequently asked questions about Ant Design Vue that you should look up before you ask in community or create new issue.
+Here are the frequently asked questions about gov Design Vue that you should look up before you ask in community or create new issue.

 ### Are you going to provide Sass/Stylus(etc...) style file?